(Editor’s note: I haven’t been able to go to the gym since last October. This post is a cautionary tale that explains why.)

 As the infection progresses, major organs being to fail due to a falling blood supply.
-Once septicaemia has set in, you have anything from a couple of hours to two days to live, depending on your age and health.
+Once septicaemia has set in, you have anything from a couple of hours to a matter of days to live, depending on your age and health.
 Luckily for me I was in the best shape of my life, which may have bought me time.

 She got back to me to say the specialist wanted me to go to a nearby hospital immediately as he was coincidentally in surgery there all afternoon.

 I called my brother Ciaran and he picked me up as soon as he could.
 I was wearing just a T-shirt, track bottoms and flip-flops.
 I didn’t have the energy or the inclination to change.
 My body was already telling me that this was the least of my concerns.

 When the surgeon arrived at the A&E, he said he believed there was a tear in my large intestine, aka the colon.
 He added he was going to have to put me under general anaesthetic again but this time he insisted on opening me up properly, meaning a straight-line incision from the belly button all the way down.